 Each year's Arbor Day celebration plants a tree in Lakeside Park, and involves a local elementary school class.
 Each student receives educational material, helps plant the tree, and takes home a seedling for their own yard.

-Waste Management's Conservation Station was held at Fond du Lac's Walleye Weekend, a summer event that brings tens of thousands of visitors each year.
-In 2018, a scavenger hunt was again enjoyed by dozens of children who visited stations and answered questions about backyard beehives, urban chickens, water quality, flower gardens, and the many benefits of trees.
+The annual Conservation Station was held at Fond du Lac's Walleye Weekend, a summer event that brings tens of thousands of visitors each year.
+In 2019, the City Forester gave a presentation on the important of urban trees and worked with event attendees to plant a tree in Lakeside Park.
+This efforts was complemented by displays on backyard beehives, composting, organic gardening, water quality, flower gardens, and wastewater management.

 Community Forest Management